Is my research eligible for NIHR portfolio adoption?

 Studies that are funded by the NIHR and / or other areas of central Government and those which are funded by NIHR non-commercial partners, are automatically eligible for consideration for NIHR CRN support provided they meet the definition of research above.
 Please find more information on the Eligibility for NIHR Clinical Research Network support web page.

 How to apply for NIHR CRN support?

-If you think your study is eligible for portfolio adoption, please submit a Portfolio Application Form in IRAS following the how to apply for NIHR CRN support link before starting the HRA Approval process (if required).
+If you think your study is eligible for portfolio adoption, please follow the instructions on how to apply for NIHR CRN support.
 Early engagement with NIHR CRN support helps with optimising study delivery upfront.
 If it is not automatically eligible, the CRN Eligibility Team and speciality subject specific experts will carry out the assessment and decide whether the study is eligible for portfolio adoption.

-Once your study has been granted the portfolio eligibility status, you can contact the NIHR study delivery officer Holly Roper at Holly.Roper@NIHR.ac.uk for local access to CRN-funded possibilities to aid recruitment.
+Once your study has been granted the portfolio eligibility status, you can contact the NIHR study delivery officer for local access to CRN-funded possibilities to aid recruitment.